 Cleveland Pear Tree

 The Cleveland pear tree is a fast-growing tree that can reach a height of up to 40 feet.
-This tree is native to North
+This tree is native to the North.

 America and can be found in the eastern United States.
 The Cleveland pear tree is a popular choice for landscaping because it has a beautiful shape and produces white flowers in the spring.
 The fruit of this tree is edible but not very tasty.